kaykay-dv/pocketsearch/docs/persistent_databases.md

 ## Speeding up inserts: Write buffers

 By default a commit to the database is executed after each modification to the database.
-If you want to speed up this process you can use the write_buffer_size option:
+If you want to speed up inserts, you can use the write_buffer_size option:

 ```Python
 # Commit is done after 500 documents have been inserted: